PROFESSIONAL COACHING TEAM

 All our coaches must abide by Skate Canada's Code of Ethics

-While not mandatory, private lessons may start at the Canskate and PowerSkate level and can greatly help improve a skater's progression.
-Private lessons are given on sessions called Private Lessons on the schedule, and payment of the ice fee should be made directly to the WTSC office in person.
+While not mandatory, private lessons may start at the SR STAR level and can greatly help improve a skater's progression.
+Private lessons are given on SR STAR and OPEN sessions on the schedule, and payment of the ice fee should be made directly to the WTSC office in person.

-Once a skater moves into the Advanced CanSkate level it is strongly recommended that a skater have a coach.
+Once a skater moves into the SR STAR level it is strongly recommended that a skater have a coach.
 The coach is responsible for the development of the skater as well as guiding them through the testing process towards STARSkate and involving them in local competitions (optional).
-Once a skater moves into the StarSkate level they are required to have a professional coach.
-Time is set aside during Advanced CanSkate and StarSkate sessions for private lessons.
+Once a skater decides to compete their STARSkate program they are required to have a professional coach.

 Please make your arrangements with the coach directly; payment details are arranged directly with the coach and not through the Club.
 Please be courteous and notify your coach 24 hours in advance if you have to cancel a lesson.